Frequently Asked Questions

 Now move to the 'Layers' tab.
 Select [Add].
 The new layer will need a name such as 'Top Glue' (or 'Bottom Glue' as required), the type will be 'Glue' or your equivalent, side will be 'Top' (or 'Bottom'), bias 'No Tracks', usage 'Non-Electrical', and no net name.
 Choose a suitable colour, and click [OK].
 The new layer will appear.
 Use [Up] or [Down] to move it if you wish to a new position.
 Click [OK] again to close the 'Layers' window.

 Now use [File], [Save As] to save the modified technology file to a new name of your choice.
 Note that you will need to set it as the default for pcb symbol editing as described in the second paragraph in this section before opening any symbols for editing, or the new layer won't be present.
+If the design already exists, use [Settings], [Technology Files] to transfer the new settings from the saved technology file into the design.

 Setting up the glue spots